jasonpeng17/CP25_Emission_SB_Framework/README.md

 - **Cooling/ionization parameters**:
   - `redshift_ps20` → redshift for the Ploeckinger & Schaye (2020) cooling tables
+  - `redshift_chimes` → redshift for the CHIMES solution
   - `eq_or_noneq` → whether to use equilibrium (`'eq'`) or non-equilibrium (`'noneq'`) CHIMES solutions
   - `noneq_time` → if `eq_or_noneq = 'noneq'`, select the time snapshot of the non-equilibrium solution (in Myr)